sap-tutorials/sap-build-process-automation/tutorials/spa-orders-management-1-capture/spa-orders-management-1-capture.md

   - How to capture a web application
   - How to test an application using Application Tester

+## Intro
+In this tutorial you will open the Orders Management application in a browser, create an Application in SAP Build Process Automation and declare the elements for the application screen.
 ---

 ### Open application to automate